nir/jupylet/docs/programmers_reference_guide/synthesis.rst

 You may have wondered about the little waves that were visible in the antialiased sawtooth wave that we saw in the beginning of this chapter.
-They were there because a `sawtooth wave <https://en.wikipedia.org/wiki/Sawtooth_wave>`_ is actually made by combining many simple sine waves of different frequencies together.
+They were there because a `sawtooth wave <https://en.wikipedia.org/wiki/Sawtooth_wave>`_ is actually made of many simple sine waves of different frequencies and power.

 These waves are also called `tones` or `partials`.
 The preceived pitch of the sawtooth wave is determined by the `partial` with the lowest frequency, which